parrt/msan501-old/notes/matrix.md

 ### Refactoring code

-*Code you've written is not sacred* --parrt
+*Code is not sacred; it's okay to change it* --parrt

 Ok, let's see if we can improve the way we build identity matrices.
 Cooler kids do this: